CREATE EXTERNAL TABLE my_mapping_table STORED AS KUDU TBLPROPERTIES ( 'kudu.table_name' = 'my_kudu_table' );

 Although not strictly necessary, it is recommended to configure Impala with the locations of the Kudu Master servers:

 flag in the Impala service configuration.
-If you are using Cloudera Manager,

 If this flag is not set within the Impala service, it will be necessary to manually